Min Jeong Kang

 Recent Updates:

-• Currently, I’m working on my second chapter titled “Discovery of early biomarkers for the scab resistance of pecan seedlings using metabolomic analysis combined with machine learning algorithms”.
-I will be presenting this research at American Society for Horticultural Science in Hawaii, honolulu (Sep 2024)!
+• Currently, I’m working on my second and third chapter titled “Discovery of early biomarkers for the scab resistance of pecan seedlings using metabolomic analysis combined with machine learning algorithms” and “Discovery of mature biomarkers for scab resistance of pecan tree leaves using metabolomics and machine learning”.

 Contact Information: